Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all users are selected.

 - [Add]
     Click this button to add the selected user to the list of store managers.
-This button is only displayed, when the checkbox of a user is selected.
+This button is only displayed when the checkbox of a user is selected.

 The table displays all available store managers.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.